Ballpark prediction for the hadronic light-by-light contribution to the muon (g-2)_{\mu}: Reults and Conclusions

 For comparison with approaches that considered a pseudoscalar-pole contribution (i.e, $c=0$ in Eqs.~(\ref{P01}) and (\ref{P12})) instead of a pseudoscalar-exchange, we also report what would be our ballpark estimation for such scenario:

-In summary, we presented a ballpark estimate of the hadronic light-by-light scattering contribution to the $(g-2)_{\mu}$ based on a duality argument, and estimated the average momentum flowing in the quark loop diagram of Fig.~\ref{fig:ql} from a hadronic model.
-This average momentum then allowed us to calculate the momentum dependent quark mass in the quark-loop result from $\amu^{HLBL}$.
-Most of the recent phenomenological calculations of the $\amu^{HLBL}$ fall into the range obtained in this work (\cite{Hayakawa:1997rq,Knecht:2001qf,Bijnens:2001cq,Melnikov:2003xd,Prades:2009tw,Greynat:2012ww,Goecke:2012qm}), including previous ballpark estimates (\cite{Pivovarov:2001mw,Erler:2006vu,Boughezal:2011vw}).
-The shift of our estimate due to the offshellness of the pseudscalar (compare Eq.~(\ref{result}) with Eq.~(\ref{resultons}) ) suggest further investigations for such kind of effects.
-Beyond this, we notice that contributions of higher pseudoscalar resonances as well as higher spin resonances not included so far in the HLBL may explain our slightly higher results compared to other determinations.
+In summary, we presented a ballpark estimate of the hadronic light-by-light scattering contribution to the $(g-2)_{\mu}$ based on a duality argument, and estimated the average momentum flowing in the quark loop diagram of Fig.~\ref{fig:ql} from a hadronic parameterization of the $\pi^0$ transition form factor appearing in Fig.~\ref{fig:pionexchange}.
+This average momentum, then, allowed us to calculate the momentum dependent quark mass in the quark-loop result from $\amu^{HLBL}$.
+We employed the theory of Pad\'e approximants for evaluating the $\pi^0$ exchange contribution to the HLBL and updated their contribution with, for the first time, a systematic error, $\amu^{HLBL;\pi^0} = 6.49(56)\times 10^{-10}$.
+Most of the recent phenomenological calculations of the $\amu^{HLBL}$ fall into the range obtained in this work~\cite{Hayakawa:1997rq,Knecht:2001qf,Bijnens:2001cq,Melnikov:2003xd,Prades:2009tw,Kampf:2011ty,Greynat:2012ww,Goecke:2012qm,Roig:2014uja}, including previous ballpark estimates~\cite{Pivovarov:2001mw,Erler:2006vu,Boughezal:2011vw}.
+The shift of our estimate due to the offshellness of the pseudscalar (compare Eq.~(\ref{result}) with Eq.~(\ref{resultons}) ) suggests further investigations for such kind of effects.
+Beyond this, we notice that contributions of higher pseudoscalar resonances as well as higher spin resonances not included so far in the HLBL may explain our slightly higher results in Fig.~\ref{fig:amuplot} compared to other determinations.
 Measurements of two-photon decay widths of $\eta(1295) $, $\pi(1300)$, $\eta(1405)$, $\eta(1475)$, as well as scalar, axial-vector, and tensor states would help along these lines. \\

 {\bf Acknowledgement}